For a quick overview of setting up Email Visibility please check out this video:

 Visible only if I'm an owner – your email conversations on a given category (leads, contacts, or deals) are visible to other members of your team only if you are the owner of the lead, contact, or deal in question.

-In order to make sure that your communication in Base only includes pertinent exchanges with the customers, we automatically blacklist email addresses of your team members (this includes emails sent to and from their login emails, integrated emails, etc.).
+In order to make sure that your communication in Base only includes pertinent exchanges with prospects and customers, we automatically blacklist email addresses of your team members (this includes emails sent to and from their login emails, integrated emails, etc.).

-Note: You cannot unblock those email addresses manually.
+Note: You cannot unblock team member's email addresses.

 Lastly, email Visibility Settings are included on all plans $